 These five accounting trends that will be discussed show the place the accounting world is in right now, and the opportunities it will yield for businesses in the future.
 Growth in the accounting world shows no signs of slowing down and companies should be taking advantage of it early.

 Client Service in Accounting

 Its no longer a tough decision for companies to make the switch from accountant to accountant, or firm to firm.
 It’s as easy as the click of a button, accounting isn’t done on paper, or offline anymore.
 All the information is readily available to be moved, looked at, and utilized.

-This means it’s time for the accountant to become the friend.
-With client loyalty declining, creating relationships will be a major key for a firm’s client retention.
+This means it’s time for the accountant to become a friend.
+With client loyalty declining, creating relationships will be a major key to a firm’s client retention.
 This means being a proactive accountant.
 Not just getting the work done quickly and efficiently, but connecting with the client.
 That’s what will make them stay around.